Bosonic Spin-1 SOPHY: Conclusions

 \section{Conclusions}

 In this work, we have studied the quantization of a massive field transforming in the $(1,0)\oplus(0,1)$ representation of the RLG that satisfies the KG equation.
 We have shown that the canonical quantization is rendered consistent by an adequate choice of the field dual and the introduction of a unitary and Hermitian operator $\eta$ that relaxes the Hermiticity condition into a less stringent pseudo-Hermitian one, dictated by Eq.~\eqref{pseudo-hermitian}.
 The resulting SOPHY is causal, and the Hamiltonian is bounded from below with real eigenvalues.
 For consistency, we have verified that the corresponding fields have spin $1$, and we have identified the global and discrete symmetries of the theory, which turns out to be invariant under $C$, $P$ and $T$.
-Finally, we have sketched the plausible interactions, including a rich class of renormalizable quartic self-interactions.
+Finally, we have sketched the plausible interactions, including a rich class of renormalizable quartic self-interactions, and the identification of this field as a WIMP Dark Matter candidate through a Higgs portal.
+We conclude this paper by pointing out that the generalization of the present model to massive fields transforming in the $(j,0)\oplus(0,j)$ representation of the RLG is a straightforward exercise, and therefore this class of SOPHIES can shed valuable light on the study of consistent higher-spin theories.